serokell/blog-posts/typescript-for-haskellers/article.md

 #### Ad-hoc polymorphism

-Ad hoc polymorphism allows you to implement abstract functions, which logic will be different with different types.
+Ad hoc polymorphism allows you to implement abstract functions, logic of which will be different with different types.

-Let's define interface `Eq`
+Let's define an `Eq` interface:

 ```typescript